tomkimpson/PTAStateSpaceAnalysis/README.md

-Useful example analysis from NANOGrav https://github.com/nanograv/15yr_stochastic_analysis/blob/main/tutorials/parameter_est.ipynb
+There is a useful example analysis from NANOGrav data using standard methods [here](https://github.com/nanograv/15yr_stochastic_analysis/blob/main/tutorials/parameter_est.ipynb).

-The 15 year dataset from NANOGrav is a good standard to test on.
-I find parsing the older mock data using modern versions of enterprise/linbstempo/PINT does not work well.
-See e.g. `test_loading_mock_data.ipynb`

 ### Etymology

+Argus draws its name from the hundred-eyed giant of Greek mythology, Argus Panoptes.

+In a pulsar timing array, multiple pulsars across the sky act as a network of cosmic "eyes" continuously watching for gravitational waves.